tabkit/tabkit2/README.md

 You should install it **BEFORE** installing this extension at https://addons.mozilla.org/en-US/firefox/addon/classicthemerestorer/
 Required options for proper style: (extracted from `Classic Theme Restorer` `1.2.3`, please kindly notify me if they have changed)
 - Select `Tabs not on top - set [tabsontop=false]` in `Tabs` page: fix the vertical tabbar direction
-- Uncheck `Firefox titlebar (about:config preference)` in ` Application button` page: fix the totally unusable layout
+- Uncheck `Use Firefox titlebar instead of OS titlebar` in `Firefix button` page: fix the totally unusable layout and strange click behaviour

 ## Extension since `0.12.0`